 What is AmeriCorps?

 AmeriCorps is a national service program that provides thousands of Americans of all ages and backgrounds with educational awards in exchange for a year or two of community service.
 AmeriCorps members help meet the nation’s critical needs in the areas of public safety, education, human needs, and the environment.
 It was created in 1993 with bi-partisan support by Congress, the President, and community groups nationwide.
-Milwaukee Habitat for Humanity utilizes AmeriCorps members from the AmeriCorps National Direct program and AmeriCorps VISTA.
+Milwaukee Habitat for Humanity utilizes AmeriCorps members through the AmeriCorps National Direct program.

-2 Volunteer Services AmeriCorps members will recruit and engage volunteers at the ReStore (VISTA) and for other opportunities in construction and in neighborhood revitalization with a focus on youth and under-represented volunteer groups (National Direct).
-For the National Direct position, the start date will be late August and the commitment is through mid-July.
-The VISTA member will begin in August and will serve a complete year.
+1 Volunteer Services AmeriCorps members will recruit and engage individual volunteers for construction and in neighborhood revitalization opportunities with a focus on youth and under-represented volunteer groups (National Direct) The start date will be late August and the commitment is through mid-July.

 Benefits of the AmeriCorps program